axibase/atsd/sql/README.md

 ## SQL Compatibility

-While the [differences](https://github.com/axibase/atsd-jdbc/blob/master/capabilities.md#database-capabilities) between SQL dialect implemented in ATSD and SQL specification standards are numerous, the following exceptions to widely used constructs are worth mentioning:
+While the [differences](https://github.com/axibase/atsd-jdbc/blob/master/capabilities.md#database-capabilities) between SQL dialect implemented in ATSD and SQL specification standards are numerous, the following exceptions to DML syntax are worth mentioning:

-* Self-joins are not supported.
 * `LEFT OUTER JOIN` and `RIGHT OUTER JOIN` queries are not supported.
 * Subqueries are supported only by the `BETWEEN` operator applied to the `time` and `datetime` columns.
 * `UNION`, `EXCEPT` and `INTERSECT` operators are not supported.
-Query [`atsd_series`](examples/select-atsd_series.md) table as a `UNION ALL` alternative.
 * In case of division by zero, the database returns `NaN` according to the IEEE 754-2008 standard instead of terminating processing with a computational error.
 * The `WITH` operator is supported only in the following clauses: `WITH ROW_NUMBER`, `WITH INTERPOLATE`, `WITH LAST_TIME`, `WITH TIMEZONE`.
-* The `DISTINCT` operator is not supported and can be emulated with the `GROUP BY` clause in specific cases.